teaching

 I firmly believe in minimizing barriers to learning these topics.
 Behind the scenes, I am working to make things that are not already readily available (like the podcast) open source.
 In the meantime, if you would like to talk more about these teaching materials, or schedule me to facilitate a workshop for your group, please contact me!

-For spring 2024, I was hired by the University of Pittsburgh’s English department to design and facilitate two workshops.
+For spring and fall of 2024, I was hired by the University of Pittsburgh’s English department to design and facilitate several workshops and talks.

 [ March 26th, 2024. ]